• neu

 Drachengeburtstag

-It’s Fred the Dragon’s birthday!
+Birthday Surprise for a Dragon It’s Fred the Dragon’s birthday!
 And to celebrate properly, he starts the day by treating himself to coffee and milk in bed, and then a delicious breakfast before he plunges excitedly into preparing for his party.
 Toni and the dog will come, but unfortunately his other friends either have made other plans or it’s too far to travel.
 Fred bakes a cake, picks flowers, cleans and decorates.
 As he brings the table into the garden, he has a huge birthday surprise: all his friends are there!
 They were hiding in the house.
 So there’s a lively party with cake, candles, balloons and soap bubbles.
 What fun it is, when you have friends like these!

 Christian Morgenstern, Philip Waechter